CybersShell/backy/docs/content/getting-started/config.md

 The notifications object can have two forms.

 For more, [see the notification object documentation](/config/notifications).
-The top-level map key is id that has to be referenced by the `cmd-configs` key `notifications`.
+The top-level map key is id that has to be referenced by the `cmd-lists` key `notifications`.

 ```yaml
 notifications: